kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

 ![screenshot](/images/sfmlcmake.jpg)

+Smile!
 Now you are ready to take your graphical app everywhere you want.
 Enjoy and feel free to send me your feedbacks!

-**Note** : You can fork everything from [here][1]

 ## More like this
 {: .t60 }